 Lecturer - Mental Health and Addictions, Dementia Care Level 4, Healthcare (Aged) Level 3: Alma Urbiztondo

 Alma comes from Valenzuela in the Philippines and moved to New Zealand in 2013 to pursue a course in Professional Counselling after completing a Master of Arts in Psychology and a Bachelor of Science in Psychology.
 Alma has extensive experience in psychology, both as a university lecturer and as a clinical and forensic psychologist in the Philippines.
 In New Zealand, Alma has worked in several Private Training Establishments teaching Healthcare Management, Community Healthcare and Support Health Promotion programmes.
 She is also currently volunteering with non-profit organisation involved in counselling.

 Joanna has a background in health, as a student midwife and as a support person in the mental health sector, however as she is now a mother to eight children her studies were put on hold.
-Jo began working with Kalandra in 2017 as a resource writer and now manages the Gateway Programme, developing, supplying and marking material for secondary schools, and administers and develops the online platform.
-Ultimately it is Jo’s goal to tutor for Kalandra and over the next few years intends to gain teaching qualifications.
+Jo began working with Kalandra in 2017 as a resource writer and now teachers the Level 3 programme.

 Jemy is a registered nurse in New Zealand, with a Master's in nursing.
 She is also a registered nurse and midwife in India.
 Jemy has a great passion for patient care, teaching and interest in professional development with more than 10 years of experience in teaching different health courses and several years of experience working has a registered nurse.
 Jemy strongly believes that caring for people who are in need is human, especially when they are most vulnerable.
 Jemy's motto is to “Keep a smile on your face and spread happiness to others, a smile doesn’t cost anything, but it is like a medicine to those in need”.